wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-accessmanagement-simplerulegroup.md

 3. Next, select a condition (Not Equals, Equals, Not Starts With, Starts With, Not Contains, Contains, Not Match, Match), and finally specify a value for the selected user property.
 For example, if a group is assigned to a SaaS application and you enable dynamic memberships for this group by setting a rule whereby **Add users where** is set to the jobTitle that Equals(-eq)Sales Rep, all users within your Azure AD directory whose job titles are set to Sales Rep, will have access to this SaaS application.

-Here are some topics that will provide some additional information on Azure Active Directory
+Here are some topics that will provide some additional information on Azure Active Directory:

 * [Managing access to resources with Azure Active Directory groups](/documentation/articles/active-directory-manage-groups)
 * [What is Azure Active Directory?](/documentation/articles/active-directory-whatis)